purnell-davis/messenger_api_engineering_project/README.md

 You can run the tests via `make test`.

 The output will show you the results of the tests that I wrote and the test coverage.

+##### Example Setup
+I also created an example setup that demonstrates the relationshop between each entity.

+Run `make example-setup`, then reference `example.db`.

+The exmaple setup creates users, a chatroom, invites users to the chatroom, then generates messages in the chatroom.